thetuvix/webxr/spatial-tracking-explainer.md

 ```

 ## Spatial relationships
-One of the core features of any XR platform is it's ability to track spatial relationships.
+One of the core features of any XR platform is its ability to track spatial relationships.
 Tracking the location of the viewer is perhaps the simplest example, but many other XR platform features, such as hit testing or anchors, are rooted in understanding the space the XR system is operating in.
 In WebXR any feature that tracks spatial relationships is built on top of the `XRSpace` interface.
-Each `XRSpace` represents something being tracked by the XR system, such as an `XRReferenceSpace`, and it is only possible to know their relative locations a frame-by-frame basis.
+Each `XRSpace` represents something being tracked by the XR system, such as an `XRReferenceSpace`, and it is only possible to know their relative locations on a frame-by-frame basis.

 ### Coordinates in 3D Space

 #### Rigid Transforms
 When working with real-world spaces, it is important to be able to express transforms exclusively in terms of position and orientation.
-In WebXR this is done through the `XRRigidTransform` which contains a `position` vector and `orientation` quaternion.
+In WebXR this is done through the `XRRigidTransform` which contains a `position` vector and an `orientation` quaternion.
 When interpreting an `XRRigidTransform` the `orientation` is applied prior to the `position`.
-This means that, for example, a transform that indicates a quarter rotation to the right and a 1 meter translation along -Z would place a transformed object at `[0, 0, -1]` facing to the right. `XRRigidTransform`s also have a `matrix` attribute that reports the same transform as a 4x4 matrix when needed.
-By definition, the matrix of a rigid transform cannot not contain scale or skew.
+This means that, for example, a transform that indicates a quarter rotation to the right and a 1-meter translation along -Z would place a transformed object at `[0, 0, -1]` facing to the right. `XRRigidTransform`s also have a `matrix` attribute that reports the same transform as a 4×4 matrix when needed.
+By definition, the matrix of a rigid transform cannot contain scale or skew.

 #### Poses
 On a frame-by-frame basis, developers can query the location of any `XRSpace` relative to another `XRSpace` via the `XRFrame.getPose()` function.
 This function takes the `space` parameter which is the `XRSpace` to locate and the `relativeTo` parameter which defines the coordinate system in which the resulting `XRPose` should be returned.
 The `transform` attribute of `XRPose` is an `XRRigidTransform` representing the location of `space` within `relativeTo`.

-Developers should always check the result from `getPose()` as it will be `null` on frames in which `space`'s location can not be determined within `relativeTo`.
+Developers should always check the result from `getPose()` as it will be null on frames in which `space`'s location cannot be determined within `relativeTo`.
 This may happen due to overall tracking loss, `space` or `relativeTo` not being locatable, or for other reasons.
 While the `relativeTo` parameter is an `XRSpace`, developers will often choose to supply a `XRReferenceSpace` as the `relativeTo` parameter so that coordinates will be consistent with those used for rendering.
 For more information on rendering, see the main [WebXR explainer](explainer.md).

 ```js
   let pose = frame.getPose(xrSpace, xrReferenceSpace);